nonstoptimm/spl-pirates/SOEPQ6_GraphicalAnalysisMinWage/README.md

 library(sp)
 # Execution of Q1, Q4 and Q5 is necessary beforehand!

-# Combine Information of Q4 and Q5 We use the averaged data from Q4 for the employment rates and add
+# Combine Information of Q4 and Q5
-# the Fraction and Keitz Index from Q5
+# We use the averaged data from Q4 for the employment rates and add the Fraction and Kaitz Index from Q5
 combine_data = function(x, y) {
     combined = merge(x, y)
     combined = combined %>% group_by(Wave, State.of.Residence) %>% arrange(Wave)